 - HotelSlash: Email your hotel confirmation to HotelSlash and they’ll alert you if/when the price goes down.

 - Kayak: This is a general tool for searching for the best airfare, car rentals, hotels, and more.
-I especially like how it compares hotel prices across many different sites.
-When searching for hotels, make sure to log into Kayak to see member-only pricing.
+I especially like how it compares prices across many different sites.
+Make sure to log into Kayak to see member-only pricing.

 - Pruvo: Use this tool to get alerted to price drops after you book a hotel.
 See this Travel with Grant post for details.